-Sometimes you are required to explain your literature search strategy for the literature review.
-Even when you are not officially required to do so, including the explanation of the search strategy in the literature review chapter is going to boost your marks immensely.
+Sometimes you are required to explain your literature search strategy used in your research.
+Even when you are not officially required to do so, including the explanation of literature search strategy in the literature review chapter is going to boost your marks considerably.

-Literature search strategy can include the following stages:
+Generally, you can conduct your literature search strategy in the following stages:

-Stage 3: Collected literature needs to be filtered according to credentials of authors.
+3. Filtering the literature according to credentials of authors.
 Due to the word limits imposed for the literature review chapter, as well as, other chapters of the dissertation, it is not possible, nor desirable to discuss all of the sources you have found in this chapter.
 Only the works of the most noteworthy scholars and authors need to be included in the literature review.

-Stage 4: Remaining literature needs to be filtered according to contribution of the text to the development of the research area.
+4. Further filtering the remaining literature according to contribution of the text to the development of the research area.
 Regardless of the type of the selected research area, the literature review will identify many works that have been completed by respected authorities in the area.
-Due to the word limitation requirement only the most important contributions of the research area need to be mentioned in the literature review.
+Due to word limitation requirement only the most important contributions of the research area need to be mentioned in the literature review.

 For example, within the research area of organizational culture such contributions can be mentioned as Harrison’s Model of Culture (1972), Competing Values Framework by Cameron and Quinn (1999), Geert Hofstede’s Cultural Dimensions, Trompenaar’s Cultural Dimensions and others.

-Stage 5: Remaining literature needs to be filtered according to date of publication.
-Apart from the inclusion of the major models and theoretical frameworks, you have to focus on the latest developments in the research area.
+5. Filtering the remaining literature according to date of publication.
+Your search strategy for the literature needs to give more preference to recent publications.
+Apart from the inclusion of major models and theoretical frameworks, you have to focus on the latest developments in the research area.
 Therefore, it is important to be critically analyzing up-to-date sources in the literature, and the majority of the literature discussed in this chapter need to be the ones that were published during the last five years.

 My e-book, The Ultimate Guide to Writing a Dissertation in Business Studies: a step by step assistance offers practical assistance to complete a dissertation with minimum or no stress.
 The e-book covers all stages of writing a dissertation starting from the selection to the research area to submitting the completed version of the work within the deadline.